-The truth is, those foam egg cartons, meat trays, peanuts, or any other type of foam, is not recyclable in your curbside recycling bin.
-There are some exceptions, but very few local governments accept them curbside.
+Although you may think it’s recyclable because of the chasing arrows symbol, the truth is, with some exceptions, those foam egg cartons, meat trays, peanuts, or any other type of EPS are not recyclable in your curbside recycling cart.
+There are some exceptions, but very few local governments accept them in curbside recycling.

-In most curbside recycling programs, “Styrofoam” is part of a longer list of recycling contaminates (items that cannot be recycled curbside, that are placed in the recycling bin).
-These unaccepted materials do more harm than good when recycled curbside by causing entire loads of recycling to be rejected and making it harder to recover accepted recycling material.
+In most curbside recycling programs, EPS is part of a longer list of recycling contaminants (items that cannot be recycled curbside, but are placed in the recycling cart anyway).
+These unaccepted materials do more harm than good when recycled curbside by potentially causing entire loads of recycling to be rejected and making it harder to recover accepted recyclable material.
 Find out what other materials could be causing harm to the recycling process here.

-We now know that Styrofoam is not recyclable in our curbside bin but then why does it have a recycling symbol on it?
+We now know that EPS is not generally recyclable in curbside recycling programs, but then why does it have a recycling symbol on it?

 Some local governments and recycling companies have drop-off locations specifically for foam packaging.
 Check with your local government to see if there are any locations near you, or if your program is an exception and it is accepted curbside.

-Pretty sure you already know what to throw in your recycling bin?
+Pretty sure you already know what to throw in your recycling container?
 Check your recycling knowledge here.